Skip to Main Content

 Note.
 From Title of Work, by A. A. Creator, Year (Link).
 Copyright Year by Copyright Holder Name.

-[In this example we're also including the Creative Commons Licence the image was shared under in the copyright statement]
+[In this example we're including the Creative Commons Licence the image was shared under instead of a copyright statement]

 Figure 1